L1ghtn1ngXD/CorePanel/README.md

 The goal of CorePanel is to provide a clean, fast and modern interface for system administration without requiring Remote Desktop, VNC or SSH for everyday tasks.

+# ⚠️ Warning

+Don't abuse CorePanel as a RAT (Remote Access Trojan).

+CorePanel is made **ONLY** for managing your own servers or systems that you have permission to administer.

+Any unauthorized or malicious use is the responsibility of the user.

 ---

 ## Features